nikhilgiji/single_shot_object_detection/README.md

-# single_shot_object_detection
+# Single Shot Object Detection

-single shot object detection using YOLO V3 object detection model
+Single shot object detection using YOLO V3 object detection model.
+You only look once (YOLO) is a state-of-the-art, real-time object detection system.
+Here a single neural network is applied to the full image.
+This network divides the image into regions and predicts bounding boxes and probabilities for each region.
+These bounding boxes are weighted by the predicted probabilities.

 [YOLOv3: An Incremental Improvement.
 Joseph Redmon, Ali Farhadi](https://arxiv.org/abs/1804.02767)